helpfultangent/semantic-bridge-demo/README.md

 ## Acknowledgments

 - ** Research funding supporting method development provided by:**
-- National Science Foundation, Navigating the New Arctic Program (award No).
+- National Science Foundation, Navigating the New Arctic Program (Award No 2127353).
 - The Bridging Barriers Program at The University of Texas at Austin through the Planet Texas 2050 initiative.
 - We thank our collaborators at the Museum of South Texas History, Dr. Francisco Guajardo, Rene Ballesteros, Patricia Gomez, Leticia Cavazos, and Melissa Peña, for invaluable assistance in documenting the
 Hurricane Beulah event as an initial test case.
 We also thank Dr. Clint Dawson for the coastal surge modeling of the Beulah case study used to initiate semantic variable object linking for the test case.